-You can take Anatomy as an MSci, which includes an additional placement year between the third and final years of the degree, normally spent doing research in industry or a research institute in the UK or overseas
+You can take Anatomy as an MSci, which includes an additional placement year between the third and final years of the degree, normally spent doing research in industry or a research institute in the UK or overseas glasgow.ac.uk/ug/anatomy

-Our graduates gain employment in research, digital technologies, biomedical laboratories (in industry and hospitals), clinical trials, allied health professions, publishing, and teaching.
-Many also continue in postgraduate training, medicine or dentistry.
+Our graduates gain employment in biomedical research, developing digital technologies, hospital and industry laboratories, clinical trials, allied health professions and publishing.
+Many also continue in postgraduate medicine, teaching or dentistry.